-See also: Quadratic Equation, Quadratic Equation Formula, numbers
+See also: Quadratic Functions and Quadratic Equations, Quadratic Equation Formula, Quadratic Equation Factorisation, numbers

 Given a quadratic equation of the following form,